anton2026gamca/BetterRaylib/README.md

 A lib for easier use of raylib in c++

-Run the Projects/Exmaple/exmaple.exe to try a sample game
+Run the Projects/Exmaple/exmaple.exe to try the example game

 ### How to install